Last Updated: September 23, 2025

 Post-Conan Career

-After the end of "The Tonight Show with Conan O'Brien," Weinberg put together a 15-piece ensemble called the Max Weinberg Big Band, and performed at various venues.
+After the end of "The Tonight Show with Conan O'Brien," Weinberg put together a 15-piece ensemble called the Max Weinberg Big Band and performed at various venues.
 He continued to tour with Springsteen and the E Street Band, and also did some weddings and bar mitzvahs.

 Health

 Weinberg has had a few health scares.
 In early 2010, he successfully underwent a 12-hour open-heart valve repair surgery.
 The following year, he was diagnosed with prostate cancer, which he didn't reveal until 2017.
-Weinberg underwent successful surgery to treat the disease.
+Max underwent successful surgery to treat the disease.

 Personal Life